SystemSpace/Compendium/compendium.rst

 Why was Life created?
   Life was made to be a peaceful System away from all the action in the others.
 A System that was even often used for people to seek spiritual enlightenment, as it would be so serene.

+How was the universe in Life created?
+  Life only has one universe so the big bang was just spawned at runtime.

+  In LFE everything expands up to a limit because of pressure differences.
+Not sure how it works in Life.

+If it's due to pressure differences then why is the expansion accelerating?
+ We're not sure, it doesn't do that in LFE.
+Some people say its because our universe has no size limits and that the amount of space it can expand to gets bigger as the universe expands, loading more empty space.
+But I'm not physicist so I can't really tell you too much, just a (probably misunderstood) explanation from the LFE side.

 Why are the people in Life in it, exactly?
   You chose to join this System a while ago, and so did everyone else.
 You expected to see a peaceful System after all, not a broken one using too much Aurora.